- 2 cups plain flour

 - Chocolate, melted (see note 1)

-- In a large bowl, whisk together the plain flour, baking powder, baking soda (bicarb) and salt.
-In a separate bowl, whisk together the eggs, milk, yoghurt and melted butter (adding the butter last).
-The mix may be a little lumpy from the butter which is fine.
+- Whisk together the plain flour, baking powder, baking soda (bicarb) and salt in a large bowl.
+Whisk together the eggs, milk, yoghurt, and melted butter (adding the butter last).
+The mix may be a little lumpy from the butter, which is fine.

 - Fold the wet ingredients into the dry ingredients to combine.

 - Preheat your waffle iron.
 Brush the butter onto the iron using a pastry brush or paper towel.
 Cook waffles until golden and crisp.
 You will need about 1/2 cup of batter per waffle.
 Depending on your waffle iron, these will take 2-4 minutes to cook.

 - Butter the iron in between batches.
 Serve the waffles immediately or keep them warm in a 100°C oven until you are ready.